hickson1988/liferay-pert-estimation-portlet/README.md

 # liferay-pert-estimation-portlet
-Liferay portlet which can be used to calculate task estimations using the PERT methodology.
+Portlet which can be used to calculate task estimations using the PERT methodology.
+Export of results in XLS format is also supported.

+Developed using Liferay 6.0.